novum-d/zunda-bot-rs/docs/ai/ARCHITECTURE.md

 * Add small helper functions
 * Add new command handlers
+* Update existing usecases for feature work
+* Update `src/data/` when persistence or external access must change for the feature
+* Update shared models when the behavior requires it
 * Add tests
 * Improve logging
 * Improve error handling